 10.1.1 Staff Training - Is awareness training provided to enable all staff to understand and recognise disability issues?
 Best Practice You must not discriminate against a pupil in your school, in the provision of education, or access to any benefit, facility or service, by excluding them or by subjecting them to any other detriment.
 It is your school's responsible body that is liable for any acts of discrimination.
 All staff should receive disability awareness training as part of their Induction.
 Refresher and update training should be provided.
 Training in medical conditions pertaining to individual pupil medical conditions should be provided to those staff working with such pupils.
 Audit Findings The school is aware that staff need to understand and recognise disability issues.
 There are regular updates and training organised during INSET days and weekly staff briefings.
 This will ensure that your students, whether disabled or not, get the best possible level of care and support from all of the staff.
 The school recognises that to effectively support, they need to have the skills and knowledge to understand the needs and issues that individual children face.
 Therefore, Continuing Professional Development (CPD) is offered to all staff.
+A

-A record of CPD is kept in the office and the need for training is reviewed by the senior leadership team each year through the Performance Management systems for teacher and teaching assistants.
-Specific training will be made available to staff to support the needs of a particular child(ren) if the expertise is not already in school Grade 2023 Compliant Suggestions to improve/resol ve Maintain existing action and processes.
+Grade 2023 available to staff to support the needs of a particular child(ren) if the expertise is not already in school Compliant Suggestions to Maintain existing action and processes.

-10.1.2 Arrangements for providing information in simple language, large print, via digital audio, by Braille -------- ---

-Best Practice To reach all their audience, schools need to make effective use of accessible communication formats (also known as alternative formats).
+10.1.2 Arrangements for providing information in simple language, large print, via digital audio, by Braille Best Practice To reach all their audience, schools need to make effective use of accessible communication formats (also known as alternative formats).
 Involve disabled people from your school parents/carers in developing and reviewing a strategy for producing information in accessible formats.
 They will know their needs and could help you find the most effective ways of meeting them.
 You can also approach disability organisations for advice.
-Your strategy should outline: • how you will anticipate the needs of disabled people what minimum standards are in place • who is responsible and who will pay for the accessible formats • what type of information you will prioritise how you will enforce and monitor the strategy you could potentially include a note on your website or promotional materials, create a sign or post a notice on a bulletin board.
-Examples of how and when schools can support parents with disabilities include: • using a pen and notepad to communicate with you if you are deaf or hearing impaired and/or providing induction loops in a certain room. • arranging for an interpreter, for example, in British Sign Language (BSL) and/or allowing more time for one-to-one meetings. • updating you on your child's progress by telephone or email if you are unable to go to a meeting because of your impairment. • holding a meeting in an accessible location, for example, to avoid stairs, if you have impaired mobility. • providing a script of a school play if you are deaf or hearing impaired to help follow the action.

-The school improves the delivery of written information to students, staff, parents and visitors with disabilities; examples might include hand-outs, accessible format producers.

-• The UK Association for Accessible Formats is an industry association that sets standards and promotes best practice for quality accessible information based on user needs.
-Their website includes a directory of timetables, textbooks and information about the academy and its events; the information should be made available in various preferred formats within a reasonable timeframe
+Your strategy should outline: how you will anticipate the needs of disabled people what minimum standards are in place who is responsible and who will pay for the accessible formats what type of information you will prioritise how you will enforce and monitor the strategy you could potentially include a note on your website or promotional materials, create a sign or post a notice on a bulletin board.
+Examples of how and when schools can support parents with disabilities include: using a pen and notepad to communicate with you if you are deaf or hearing impaired and/or providing induction loops in a certain room. arranging for an interpreter, for example, in British Sign Language (BSL) and/or allowing more time for one-to-one meetings. updating you on your child's progress by telephone or email if you are unable to go to a meeting because of your impairment. holding a meeting in an accessible location, for example, to avoid stairs, if you have impaired mobility. providing a script of a school play if you are deaf or hearing impaired to help follow the action.
+The UK Association for Accessible Formats is an industry association that sets standards and promotes best practice for quality accessible information based on user needs.
+Their website includes a directory of accessible format producers.
+Audit Findings The school improves the delivery of written information to students, staff, parents and visitors with disabilities; examples might include hand-outs, timetables, textbooks and information about the academy and its events; the information should be made available in various preferred formats within a reasonable timeframe